oblique63/EventCommander/README.md

 Only used when `undoable` is `true`.

 * `execute_first : List<CommandResult>` -
 A sequence of `CommandResults` that should be processed before the current command.
+Equivalent to calling `commander.executeSequence(execute_first)`.

 #### Commander